 - The FuboTV app is available on major platforms, including AppleTV, AndroidTV, Roku, and Amazon FireTV.

-NBA TV on AT&T TV
+NBA TV on DIRECTV Stream

 AT&T’s live streaming service is another way to watch NBA TV live.
 However, you have to subscribe to their “Choice” package for $84.99 per month.
 You can sign up online, and they don’t force you into a contract so you can cancel at any time.
 If you cancel service within 14 days, you get a full refund, so it’s like a 2 week free trial.
 The service also includes a cloud DVR service and allows you to stream to 20 devices simultaneously.

-AT&T TV is supported on the following devices:
+DIRECTV Stream is supported on the following devices:

 - 4th Gen Apple TV